renovatebot/github-action/README.md

         with:
           name: ${{ env.cache_key }}
           path: ${{ env.cache_archive }}
-          # Since this is created frequently, we don't need to keep it for long.
+          # Since this is updated and restored on every run, we don't need to keep it
-          # Just make sure this value is large enough that multiple renovate runs
+          # for long.
+Just make sure this value is large enough that multiple renovate
-          # can happen before older archives are deleted.
+          # runs can happen before older cache archives are deleted.
           retention-days: 1
 ```